 They say being in the right place at the right time is a key to success.
 That was certainly the case for James Hunter who found himself having a casual conversation with me whilst working as part of the catering team at Highclere.
 James had the initiative to ask for work experience and the rest as they say is history.
 Having just graduated he’s now started a permanent role as an assistant land agent helping to run the estate alongside me.

 Episode 17: The Busy Bee

 Mike Withers has been beekeeping for more than 60 years and when he hasn’t been tending his hives he’s been helping his wife Pat with the painting and decorating at Highclere Castle.
-You can hear Pat’s story in episode 4 of Lady Carnarvon’s Official Podcast series – but this week it’s Mike’s turn to talk about his lifelong fascination with bees.
+You can hear Pat’s story in episode 4 of this Official Podcast series – but this week it’s Mike’s turn to talk about his lifelong fascination with bees.
 The Hampshire honey they produce is sold in the Castle shop, and it really is superb.

 Episode 16: Sir Nicholas Kenyon CBE

 In this episode I asked one of my neighbours in for a chat.
 For 12 years Sir Nicholas Kenyon was responsible for the world famous BBC Proms at the Royal Albert Hall.
 Recorded before the recent controversy over ‘Rule Britannia’, Sir Nicholas looks back on a time when he made changes to the last night of the Proms.
 He also talks passionately about the crisis facing the arts following the covid-19 pandemic and shares his concerns for the future.